ninaephremidze/Klaviyo-E-commerce-Platform-Health-Checklist/README.md

 # demo-health

-This repo contains the files used to generate the demo-health google sheet, that continuously monitors the health of our various demo environments
+This repo contains the files used to generate the demo-health google sheet, that continuously monitors the health of our various demo environments in Klaviyo

 # File structure